kristoff-it/GSoC-2014-OBF/_posts/2014-05-25-what-is-a-vcf-file.md

 First of all, some genetic material from a sample is prepared and is placed using a pipette on a plate that is inserted into a machine that is capable of reading the actual base sequence.
 Usually these machines allow more than one sample to be placed in.

 The machine, unfortunately, is not capable of producing a single, correct and complete read and call it a day.
-What the machine does is perform a lot of overlapping reads of parts of the original sequence and try to generate enough data for you to be able to infer the original (correct and complete) sequence.
+What the machine does is perform a lot of partially overlapping reads of parts of the original sequence and try to generate enough data for you to be able to infer the original (correct and complete) sequence.

 Depending on which specific technology the machine uses:

    * It might yield a higher or lower number of reads in a specific amount of time.

-   * The single reads might be longer or shorter, usually this is proportionally inverse of how fast the machine is.
+   * The single reads might be longer or shorter, usually this is proportionally inverse of how fast the machine is, both in terms of total time required and total number of performed reads.

    * Certain regions of the original sequence might be over or under read, resulting in various problems (what if a certain region is completely absent from the reads?).